Looking to improve your credit score?

 For example, although FICO doesn’t take your employment history into account, your lender might check up on your employment or other personal histories.

-Understanding what is and isn’t included in your credit score is the first step toward tackling bad credit or no credit issues, so you can begin to improve your credit score.
+Understanding you credit score and what is and isn’t included in it is the first step toward tackling bad credit or no credit issues, so you can begin to improve your credit score.

 Discover the best business credit cards here:

-Credit Score Chart – What Credit Score Should You Have?
+Understanding the Credit Score Chart – What is a Good Credit Score Rating?

 FICO assigns credit scores ranging from 300 – 850, with higher numbers indicating better credit ratings.